rickypruitt/Examples/README.md

 # Examples
-Professional documents I have created on my own to demonstrate abilities.
+Professional documents I have created to demonstrate my abilities.
 Names are not based on real individuals; any similarities are coincidental.